dogwhale65/R6-Drone/README.md

 | Camera | Generic Camera Module | [Amazon](https://www.amazon.com/dp/B012UXNDOY) | 1 |
 | Wire Connectors | Lever nuts | [Amazon](https://www.amazon.com/dp/B0CJ5QF3VX) | 1 pack |

+>Also the motors I picked out were kind of crappy.
+Some of the mount holes go straight into the gearbox and the screws hit the internals, just be careful with that.
+It will prevent the motor from spinning if it happens to you.
+One screw should hold everything in fine though, although more is better.

 ### 3D Printed Parts

 Individual 3MF files are in `/3mf`.
 There's also a ready-to-print 3MF in the root folder with all parts pre-positioned and print settings configured.